 How to Cash Out Your Rewards

-Cashing out in Bitcoin is slightly more complicated.
+Cashing out is somewhat complicated.
 The first thing you’ll need (if you don’t already have one) is a Bitcoin wallet.
 Once you provide Pei with the address of your wallet, you can transfer your earnings.

 Pei App FAQ